Project-Herophilus/IntegrationFramework-HDF/README.md

    In <kafka>/config/consumer.properties file we will be enhancing the property of auto.offset.reset to earliest.
 This is intended to enable any new system entering the group to read ALL the messages from the start. <br/>
    auto.offset.reset=earliest <br/>
 3. Some understanding of building, deploying Java artifacts and the commands associated.
 If using Maven commands then Maven would need to be intalled and runing for the environment you are using.
 More details about Maven can be found [here](https://maven.apache.org/install.html).
 This can all be done from an editor or command line, whatever the implementer is most comfortable with.
 4. An internet connection with active internet connectivity, this is to ensure that if any Maven commands are run and any libraries need to be pulled down they can.<br/>
 5. Something to view Kafka topics with as you are developing, validating and implementing any solution.

 # Additional Configuration Detials
-For IP addressing we have seen well documented issues with using IPV6.
-For all iDaaS design patterns it should be assumed that you will either install as part of this effort, or have the following:
+In numerous cases we have seen some well documented issues with using IPV6.
+For all iDaaS design patterns/accelerators it should be assumed that you will either install as part of this effort, or have the following:

 ## Specific RHEL Instructions
 1. Specific to iDaaS Connect HL7 design patterns/reference architecture IPv4 must be enabled at the OS level, IPv6 will cause connectivity issues and in many cases outright failure of the components to function.<br/>